FriendsOfSymfony/FOSJsRoutingBundle/README.markdown

     bazinga_expose_routing:
         routes_to_expose: [ route_1, route_2, ... ]

 These routes will be added to the exposed routes.
+You can use regular expression patterns if you don't want to list all your routes name by name.

 You can prevent to expose a route by configuring it as below: